yuvraj-05828/lab-react-think-with-react-boilerplate/README.md

 To run it just go to open the console and go the the application directory and just type `npm start`

 #### Task:
-Your task is to render `hello Kalvium` --> h3 tag,  using this method.
+Your task is to display `hello Kalvium` -->  using this method.

 ## Submission

 If you didn't add, commit and push the changes you made, this is the last call. :smile:

-please share your github links with your Mentors.
+For each part - create a new repository. please share your github links with your Mentors.
 Your Mentor's will check up your work and provide feedback.

 ## Summary